There are several theological reasons why we retain the black

 we keep our appointment with physical death (Heb 9:27).
 Until either one, we

 are stuck with that black dog.
-God will remove this hound from hell during the
+God will permanently remove this hound from hell

 Speaking of the rapture, In the